GabMartino/TransformerForDummies/README.md

 \end{bmatrix}
 $$

-Notice that size of the mask is $L \times L$ that is the lenght of the sentence.
+Notice that the size of the mask is $L \times L$ which is the length of the sentence.

-The matrix is composed by zeros and $-\infty$, we'll see in a moment why.
+The matrix is composed of zeros and $-\infty$, we'll see in a moment why.

 ### **The computation of the masked attention is then**: